Topping/NoBedRaiding/README.md

 # NoBedRaiding
 Silly Rust game plugin to control offline raiding.

+# Installation guide
 Requires Oxide on the server.

+Google how to install an Oxide / umod plugin for rust.
+It's the same thing.
+NoBedRaiding.cs is the plugin, NoBedRaiding.json is the configuration.

 Should use the clan plugin with this. https://umod.org/plugins/clans